oxygenxml/oxygen-feedback-integration/README.md

     licenseKey.txt
     ```

-2. Copy your WebHelp license to the root of your GitHub project in a file called licenseKey.txt.**Important:** The licenseKey.txt file should not be committed to GitHub as it contains a license key that is issued only to you.
+2. Copy your WebHelp license to the root of your GitHub project in a file called licenseKey.txt. **Important:** The licenseKey.txt file should not be committed to GitHub as it contains a license key that is issued only to you.
 3. [Encrypt the license key file](https://docs.travis-ci.com/user/encrypting-files/#Automated-Encryption) and **add** it to the .travis.yml configuration file.
-This way only the Travis CI server will be able to decrypt it during the build process.
+This ensures that only the Travis CI server will be able to decrypt it during the build process.

 ### Commit to GitHub